ConnerArdman/Code-Quality-Guide/01index.md

     **NOTE**: In HTML, this comment must go after the `<DOCTYPE html>`.
 In PHP it must go after the `<?php`.

     **NOTE**: In PHP, make sure to mention all of the GET/POST parameters that your webservice takes in as well as its output!
-See example in the [PHP guide](PHP.md/#comments-header)

     ```html
-    <!DOCTYPE html>
     <!--
       Name: Mowgli Hovik
       Date: 01.01.2019
       Section: CSE 154 AX

       This is the index.html page for my portfolio of web development work.
 It includes links to
       side projects I have done during CSE 154, including an AboutMe page, a blog template, and
       a crytogram generator.
     -->
     ```